elleuchkh/ada_jekyll_page/index.md

 {% include officers.html %}

 Regarding the officers, It is noticeable to say that most countries involved in entities are present here, which is very logic.
 But, other countries appeared here, especially Germany, Italy and Russia.
 It means that officers may have a relationship with companies in those countries.
 We will explain that in the next part.

-To conclude, countries involved in Panama papers are around the word.
-The offshore entities are not related to Panama or American and Europeen countries.
-Companies, busniessmans, football players and even politicians all around the world had an issue with Panama papers.
+To conclude, countries involved in Panama papers are around the world.
+The offshore entities are not related to Panama or american and european countries.
+Companies, businessmen, football players and even politicians all around the world had an issue with Panama papers.

 #### <span style="color:green"> 40 years of offshore companies opening and closing </span>

 {% include incorporation.html %}

 - *Incorporation year:* the date when an offshore entity was created.
-- *Inactivation year:* the date when a client told the agent to desactivate the offshore entity which could be recreated at a later date.
+- *Inactivation year:* the date when a client told the agent to deactivate the offshore entity which could be recreated at a later date.

 The leaked files from Panama-based law firm Mossack Fonseca contain nearly 40 years of data.
 Mossack Fonseca’s clients have been rapidly deactivating companies since 2005.
 The number of incorporations of offshore entities has been decreasing rapidly since 2003.